AvaloniaUI/avalonia-docs/docs/guides/custom-controls/draw-with-a-property.md

 }
 ```

 This example defines a simple brush property on the custom control for the background color.
-It then overrides the `Render` method to draw the control.&#x20;
+It then overrides the `Render` method to draw the control.

 The drawing code uses the _Avalonia UI_ graphics context (that is passed to the render method), to draw a rectangle that is filled with the background color, and made the same size as the control (as supplied by the `Bounds.Size` object).